One-Health-ARTPARK/era5-weather-data-pipeline/README.md

 4. **Spatial Processing and Aggregation:** Processes spatial data and aggregates it based on quarters.

-5. **Data Saving:** Saves the processed and aggregated data in CSV format.
+5. **Data Saving:** Saves the processed and/or aggregated data in CSV format.

 ## Usage

-1. Clone the repository:
+1. Clone the repository.
+2. Install dependencies.
+3. Create a nano script with respective CDSAPI credentials in your home directory.
+4. Run the script: python weather_data_pipeline.py

+## Important Notes

+1. Modify the config.py file as per requirements.
+2. Aggregation is possible for a total of 230 subdistricts for Karnataka and 6 zones for BBMP.
+3. All weather variables are in the same unit as specified by ERA.
+No modifications has been done with respect to this.
+4. Note that the complete process - downloading, extraction, processing and aggregation for a single weather variable of a single year will take approximately 25-35 minutes.
+Kindly, check and re-run the script if it is taking more time than mentioned.